Hong Kong tycoons named in Macau corruption trial

 Hong Kong is a former British colony that returned to Chinese rule in 1997.
 Portugal handed back Macau, now the world's largest gaming destination on the other side of the Pearl Estuary to Hong Kong, to China two years later.

-The Macau case comes less than a month after Hong Kong's Independent Commission Against Corruption arrested the co-chairmen of Sun Hung Kai Properties (0016.HK), the city's largest developer in terms of market value, on suspicion of corruption.
+The Macau case comes less than a month after Hong Kong's Independent Commission Against Corruption arrested the co-chairmen of Sun Hung Kai Properties, the city's largest developer in terms of market value, on suspicion of corruption.

 No charges have been laid against billionaire brothers Raymond and Thomas Kwok.